 And how can forced vaccinations be considered anything but eugenics or their immediate precursor?

-Tagged eugenics, eugenics greater good, eugenics vaccinations, eugenics vaccines, forced vaccinations, forcing vaccinations, genetic engineering, genetic modification, moral authority, politics, vaccination genetic engineering, vaccine, vaccines, vaccines genetic engineering, vaccines greater good
+Tagged eugenics, eugenics greater good, eugenics vaccination, eugenics vaccinations, eugenics vaccines, eugenics will of the people, force vaccination, forced vaccinations, forcing vaccinations, genetic database, genetic engineering, genetic modification, moral authority, politics, vaccination genetic engineering, vaccine, vaccines, vaccines genetic engineering, vaccines greater good